 For input using a switch, you can freely use any pin except those that have AN labels.
-These analog pins that includes all PORTA and PORTE pins are meant for analog to digital conversion and needs a bit of additional code to make them digital.
+These analog pins including all PORTA and PORTE pins are meant for analog-to-digital conversion and need a bit of additional code to make them digital.

 To turn these analog pins to digital, we must write 0x07 or 0x06 to the ADCON1 register.
-Details about this is found on my analog to digital conversion tutorial.
+Details about this are found in my analog-to-digital conversion tutorial.

 Here’s a code that uses a switch to RA0 to turn on/off a LED: